 Our Student Support Centres are located in:

-When you graduate, you will be extremely well prepared to pursue a career in counselling – employed or self-employed – enjoying our strong industry reputation and linkage.
+When you graduate, you will be extremely well prepared to pursue a career in Youth Work – employed or self-employed – enjoying our strong industry reputation and linkage.

 The Diploma is extremely applicable to people from all sorts of backgrounds.
 Whether you are seeking a fresh start in a rewarding profession; or want to acquire counselling skills as an adjunct to your core profession – such as teachers, nurses, ministers of religion, corrective services officers and administrators.